kch7/ComputationalGeometry/README.md

 # Computational Geometry
 This repository contains the implementation of incremental algorithm for the 3D Convex Hull and the implementation of the Delaunay Triangulation via lifting.
 Also, it includes a simple and comprehensive implementation for KD-Tree with k=2.
+Additionally, i have implemented Voronoi Diagrams via the method of tangent planes.

 # Instructions